-Catherine had a normal family life until the age of eight, when her relationship with her dad became extremely volatile.
-It got to the point where they couldn’t be in the same room together.
+Catherine had a normal family life until she was eight, when the relationship with her dad became extremely volatile.
+It got to the point where the violence and chaos in the house became unbearable.

-Wanting to escape her horrible surroundings, Catherine started drinking and taking drugs, and hanging around with the wrong people.
+Catherine started to struggle to cope with the outside world.
+Wanting to escape, she started drinking, taking drugs, and hanging around with the wrong people.

-That's when she came to Centrepoint.
+Everything changed when Catherine came to Centrepoint.

 Thanks to the strong relationship with her support worker Lorna, Catherine felt like she had a safe home where she could start to recover.